Major retailers closing on Thanksgiving 2023

 Be sure to check area locations for specific store hours as you create your Black Friday shopping plans.

-Here are some of the national retailers that are set to be closed Thanksgiving Day:
+Here are some of the national retailers that are set to be closed on Thanksgiving Day:

 - Aldi